-MoLab: The Mobility, Livelihood and Wellbeing Lab
+MoLab: The Mobility, Technology and Wellbeing Lab

 Mobility has become a grammar of our economy.
 The entangled mobilities of people and things, over short and long distances, and for reasons momentous and mundane, shape our lives collectively.
 Through the lens of mobility, we see in sharp relief how basic economic categories – such as work, value, ownership, currency, and access – actually work in practice, and how on-going experimentations and adaptations unfold on the ground.

 Mobility is not only a subject of governance, but also a tool of regulation.
 COVID-19 has turned the world into a global laboratory of mobility regulation.
 Restrictions on mobility have been the most common policy response to the pandemic, but specific measures vary greatly by country, and have, in turn, been met with different social responses with varied outcomes.
 MoLab documents and analyses these policies and outcomes, unpacking the complex impacts on different populations.

 On this basis, we formulate and explore more general hypotheses about longer-term relations between mobility, livelihood, policy, and well-being.
 MoLab also aims to facilitate scholarly informed public debate about COVID and beyond.

 I. The MoLab Inventory

 The MoLab Inventory collects detailed information about mobility restriction measures and social responses in ten countries.
 While incorporating big data on human mobility (e.g. generated through Google, Apple, mobile phone registrations), the inventory primarily consists of qualitative information that traces reactions between policies and behaviours.
 For instance, in the short term, lockdowns typically trigger panic and fleeing.
 We probe the key characteristics of these “counter-movements” in terms of their size, destination, demographic composition, underlying motivations, and starting and ending points.